dhmunro/dudley/README.md

-However, unlike netCDF, HDF5, or PDB metadata, a Dudley layout may contain parameters stored in the stream, so that a single layout may describe many different files or data streams - a design feature more like XDR than the self-describing file formats.
-For scientific computing, this can drastically reduce the amount of time required to parse metadata in order to locate individual arrays of numbers in large families of files, when you want to read back only a small fraction of what has been written.
+However, unlike netCDF, HDF5, or PDB metadata, a Dudley layout may contain parameters stored in the stream, so that a single layout may describe many different files or data streams.
+This is a major design feature of XDR not found (or not emphasized in the case of HDF) in the self-describing file formats.
+For scientific computing, sharing a common layout has the potential to greatly reduce the amount of time required to parse metadata in order to locate individual arrays of numbers in large families of files, when you want to read back only a small fraction of what has been written.

 Perhaps even more significantly, you can design a single Dudley layout describing every restart file a physics simulation code can produce -